jobinau/pg_gather/README.md

 cat gather.sql | kubectl exec -i <PGpod> -- psql -X -f - > out.tsv
 ```

-### Gathering data continuosly
+### Gathering data continuously

-In cases where the collection of data needs to be performed continously and repeatedly, `pg_gather` has a special lightweight mode for continuous data gathering.
+In cases where the collection of data needs to be performed continuously and repeatedly, `pg_gather` has a special lightweight mode for continuous data gathering.
 It is automatically enabled when it connects to the "template1" database.

 !!! note

    For more information, see [Continuous Data collection](docs/continuous_collection.md).

-## 2. Data Analysis
+## 2. Data analysis

 ### 2.1 Importing collected data

-You can import the collected data to a PostgreSQL instance, which creates the required schema objects in the `public` schema of the database.
+You can import the collected data to a PostgreSQL instance, which creates the required schema objects in the `public` schema of the database:

+```
+ psql -f gather_schema.sql -f out.tsv
+```

 !!! warning

    Avoid importing the data into critical environments/databases.
 A temporary PostgreSQL instance is preferable.

-```
- psql -f gather_schema.sql -f out.tsv
-```

 The following is a deprecated usage of `sed`: